forestdb/forestdb.org/models/overinformativeness_boolean.md

 - context (lists of features)

-This model is specifically to explore the interaction of noise, cost, and optimality parameters for a fixed context of interest from the Gatt et al. 2011 paper (big red, small red, small yellow)
+This model is specifically to explore the interaction of noise, cost, and optimality parameters for a fixed context of interest from the Gatt et al. 2011 paper (big red, small red, small yellow).

 ~~~
 (define (power dist a) (list (first dist)